coinvent/coinvent/architecture.md

 1. Dropping symbols from a Concept: `hide` can be used when defining a mapping to drop sentences as well as symbols.

-2. Marking inconsistent sentences: by the annotation `%inconsistent%`
+2. Marking inconsistent sentences: by the annotation `%inconsistent`

 3. Marking relative importance of sentences: by the annotation `%importance(X)%`, where X is a number in the range [0,1].
-How this is interpreted is tool dependent.
-It may be interpreted as a probability that the sentence holds.
+The is interpreted by the /weaken component.
+How this is interpreted is not fixed, but it may be interpreted as a probability that the sentence holds.

 4. Evaluating Concepts.
 That is, adding metadata which describes how good a concept is.
 Format TBD.